Dynamical Analysis of a Repeated Game with Incomplete Information: Tools from game theory

 A symmetry argument explained in \cite{HRSV} shows that for $0\leq p \leq \frac12$, $v_p = v_{1-p}$.
 Hence, in what follows we consider the case $\frac12\le p\le 1$.
 We will be looking mainly at the strategy $\sigma^*$ introduced in \cite{HRSV}.

-In what follows, if Player 1 is assumed to be playing using the strategy $\sigma^*$ (to be defined below), we frequently refer to Player 2's \emph{belief} that the system is in state $\ls$.
-This is also sometimes referred to also as the \emph{fictitious probability that the system is in state $\ls$}.
-More formally, this is just the conditional probability that the system is in the state $\ls$ given all the information available to Player 2 (that is the sequence of past moves made by both players), given that Player 1 is using $\sigma^*$.

-Of course since Player 1 is able to see the same information as Player 2 (and more), he can also calculate Player 2's belief that the system is in state $\ls$.
+In what follows, if Ian is assumed to be playing using the strategy $\sigma^*$ (to be defined below), we frequently refer to Una's \emph{belief} that the system is in state $S_1$.
+Formally, this is just the conditional probability that the system is in the state $S_1$ given all the information available to Una (that is the sequence of past moves made by both players), given that Ian is using $\sigma^*$.
+Of course, Ian can calculate Una's belief that the system is in state $S_1$.